Dissfall/tb-connect/README.md

 chmod +x tb-connect.sh # optional
 ./tb-connect.sh
 ```
-Also you can add it to the system PATCH to run from anywhere.
+Also you can add it to the system PATH to run from anywhere.
 For example on linux:
 ```shell
 sudo ln -s <patch to script> /usr/local/bin/tb-connect
 ```